khakhalin/notes/keywords/git.md

 * `git switch -c branch_name` - an alias for creating a new branch at current HEAD, and checking it out.
 May be a good idea after a pull, to do all sorting in a safe branch, without endangering Master.
 [1](https://blog.carbonfive.com/2017/08/28/always-squash-and-rebase-your-git-commits/)
 * `git branch -m old_name new_name` - rename branch

 The concept of a **detached HEAD**: when HEAD points to an old commit.
 In this situation you cannot commit anything, as there's no branch to commit to (committing can only be done to the end of a branch).
-If you create a new branch there in the past however, you can commit, and then you can merge these changes if you need to.
-[2](https://www.atlassian.com/git/tutorials/using-branches/git-checkout)
+You can however create a new branch form this point in the past, and commit to it.
+Typically, you do: `git checkout HEAD~1` (or whatever number of commits that you want to go back), and then once you travel back in time, create a branch.
+Alternatively, `git checkout <commit_id>`, where commit ids can be taken from `git log`.

 In the past people used to recommend `git checkout branch_name` instead of `switch`, but afaik this use is now considered obsolete, as `checkout` was used for two different unrelated operations, and it is too confusing.
-[3](https://stackoverflow.com/questions/57265785/whats-the-difference-between-git-switch-and-git-checkout-branch)

 To clone a remote branch that doesn’t yet exist locally, do this: